 Yellow seeds + brown seeds + dark beer + minimal blend = typical beer mustard

-Black seeds + water + full blend = that super hot mustard that comes with Asian take-out
+Black seeds + water + full blend = that super pungent mustard that comes with Asian take-out

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.